Minnesota Medicaid Definition

 Medicaid is a wide-ranging, jointly funded state and federal health care program for low-income individuals of all ages.
-However, this page is focused on Medicaid eligibility for Minnesota elderly residents, aged 65 and over, and specifically for long term care, whether that be at home, in a nursing home, or in an assisted living facility.
+However, this page is focused on Medicaid eligibility for Minnesota elderly residents, aged 65 and over, and specifically for long term care, whether that be at home, in a nursing home, in an adult foster care home, or in an assisted living facility.

 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which Minnesota seniors may be eligible.
 These programs have slightly different financial and medical eligibility requirements, as well as varying benefits.
 Further complicating eligibility are the facts that the requirements vary with marital status and that Minnesota offers multiple pathways towards Medicaid eligibility.

 1) Institutional / Nursing Home Medicaid – this is an entitlement program, meaning anyone who is eligible will receive assistance, and is provided only in nursing home facilities.

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – these programs limit the number of participants.
 Therefore, wait lists may exist.
 Services are provided at home, adult day care, in adult foster care, or in assisted living.